yittoo/mvp-tracker/README.md

 ----------

-This repository is public for educational purposes only
+This repository is public for educational purposes only, any self host or commercial use is prohibited.
+Thus this is not open source.